Dependent selectboxes elegantly in Nette and pure JS

 2. This is elegant.
 With the non-AJAX approach, not having the third parameter in addSelect prevents form validation problems when it is submitted with different data, but it also means when the form is first loaded there is no validation possible and are no options in the ‘city’ dropdown until the js does its magic.
 Solved by running that js function when the page first loads.
 Or is there a php way to load the options while not getting suck on the form validation?
 I see that issues raised re AJAX here https://github.com/…s/issues/111 but not quite resolved (possible using the $form->getHttpData(‘country’) apprach but not elegant!)

-about a year ago · replied [3] mikeb
+2 years ago · replied [3] mikeb

 3. #2 mikeb also worth noting that when not setting the options array in addSelect (in php) then the submitted value is missing from $form->getValues() or from ->getControls( ), even tho the form validates.